This post was most recently updated on January 26th, 2021

 Egyptian women used to drink sage in tea for increasing fertility.
 While Hippocrates prescribed this herb for healing.
 In the Medieval era sage was used after meals to prevent indigestion and at some stage in history, the Chinese traded their finest tea for this sought after herb.
+Learn how to grow sage in your garden by following these easy tips.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.